-- 6.7.2 Nomination of candidates for the Board shall be made in writing to the School Director by a time agreed by the Board and notified to the Partners with at least 1 months' notice. - 6.7.3 Nominations should reflect the desired skills and experience that is required by the Board and stated in the call for candidates issued by the Board. - 6.7.4 Nominations must be an employee of a Partner of the School. - 6.7.5 Candidates must submit a proposal of no more than 300 words to state their case along with their current role/responsibility within their organisation, which will be put on the School website. - 6.7.6 The Board will nominate a sub-committee to review applications by candidates and conduct a selection process.
-This sub-committee will make recommendations to the Board for candidates to join the Board. - 6.7.7 All new Board members must have their appointment agreed by majority vote of Partners at the next AGM after their appointment to the Board.
-At each AGM Partners have the same number of votes as there are seats available for election.
-They should use one vote for the representatives they consider to be the best combination of representatives to make up the School Board.
-For the avoidance of doubt this is just 1 vote per candidate.
-Partners are requested to consider the recommendations set out in Clause 6.6 when making their vote. - 6.7.8 Voting will be by secret ballot. - 6.7.9 At the discretion of the School Board Significant Funding Partners will be offered the opportunity to join the School Board for the period of their funding. - 6.7.10 The School Director shall attend Board meetings and advise the School Board and shall have equal voting rights in either elections to the School Board or decisions made by the School Board. - 6.7.11 Once an elected Board Member has served 5 (five) years from the date at which they were elected, then that seat on the Board shall be available for re-election and the process set out in clause 6.5 shall be followed.
+- 6.7.2 Nomination of candidates for the Board shall be made in writing to the School Delivery Partner. - 6.7.3 Nominations should reflect the desired skills and experience that is required by the Board and referenced in the call for candidates issued by the Board. - 6.7.4 Nominations must be an employee of a Partner of the School. - 6.7.5 Candidates must submit a proposal of no more than 300 words to state their case along with their current role/responsibility within their organisation, which will be put on the School website. - 6.7.6 The initial Board will be elected by Partners who will each get 4 votes to cast in a secret ballot.
+The 7 persons with the most votes will be duly elected.
+For future candidates (eg when Board members step-down or leave the Board), the Board will nominate a sub-committee to review applications by candidates and conduct a selection process.
+This sub-committee will make recommendations to the Board for candidates to join the Board. - 6.7.7 All new Board members must have their appointment agreed by majority vote of Partners at the next AGM after their appointment to the Board. - 6.7.8 Voting will be by secret ballot. - 6.7.9 At the discretion of the School Board Significant Funding Partners will be offered the opportunity to join the School Board for the period of their funding. - 6.7.10 A School Director and/or similar senior staff member shall attend Board meetings to advise the School Board on its decisions and record minutes. - 6.7.11 Board members are expected to serve an initial period of 2 years, after which they can decide to continue for a further 2 years (with the agreement of the Board) or step-down and relinquish their seat on the Board, in which case their seat shall be available for reelection.
+Once an elected Board Member has served a maximum of 4 (four) years from the date at which they were elected, then that seat on the Board shall be available for re-election. - 6.7.12 All Board members are entitled to stand for re-election at the end of their term.
+In this situation each Board members standing for re-election will need to go through the selection process again.

-- 6.7.12 All Board members are entitled to stand for re-election at the end of their term.
-In this situation each Board members standing for re-election will need to go through the selection process. - 6.7.13 the School Board may terminate a Board Member's term on the School Board if they miss two School Board meetings (unless extenuating circumstances are accepted by other Board members) OR if in the reasonable opinion of other School Board members, they are no longer acting in the best interests of the School. - 6.7.14 if a Board Member resigns or is no longer employed by the Partner they worked for when elected, then the School Board will seek nominations for a replacement Board member.
-The School Board will publicise the required voting criteria using the principles of 6.6 below.
+- 6.7.13 the School Board may terminate a Board Member's term on the School Board if they miss two School Board meetings (unless extenuating circumstances are accepted by other Board members) OR if in the reasonable opinion of other School Board members, they are no longer acting in the best interests of the School. - 6.7.14 if a Board Member resigns or is no longer employed by the Partner they worked for when elected, then the School Board will seek nominations for a replacement Board member.
+The School Board will publicise the required voting criteria using the principles of 6.8 below.